CosmicScale/PSBBN-Definitive-English-Patch/README.md

 ## Patch Features:
 - A full English translation of the stock Japanese BB Navigator version 0.32.
 - All binaries, XML files, textures, and pictures have been translated.*
+- Compatible with any fat model PS2 console regardless of region
 - DNAS authorization checks bypassed to enable online connectivity.
 - Links to working mirrors of the online game channels for Sony, Hudson, EA, Konami, Capcom, Namco, and KOEI.
 Courtesy of vitas155 at psbbn.ru.
 - "Audio Player" feature re-added to the Music Channel from an earlier release of PSBBN, allowing compatibility with NetMD MiniDisc Recorder.